 What do they want to watch

 Other dogs of course!
 Well, not always, but there is this cool study that shows dogs can actually tell another dog apart from humans and other species just based on visual clues alone even on a TV or other screen.
-So when you have that muted dog show on TV your Jack Russell is smart enough to tell he’s one of his kind, and that might be enough to grab his undivided attention.
+So when you have that muted dog show on TV your Jack Russell is smart enough to tell it’s one of his kind, and that might be enough to grab his undivided attention.

 So what are a Jack Russell’s favorite programs to watch?
 I asked other Jack Russell owners and got a wide variety of answers, but almost all of them included some kind of program with another animal in them or a recognizable noise.
 Here are some of the things they said their Jack Russell’s reacted to.